GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: MATISSE performance improvements

 \subsection{Reduced N-band coherent flux bias}

-Due to the very short exposures and the large thermal background noise, the MATISSE N-band fringes must be coherently integrated in post-processing.
+Due to the very short exposures and the high thermal background noise, the MATISSE N-band fringes must be coherently integrated in post-processing.
 When MATISSE operates independently, this coherent integration is implemented in the pipeline \citep[][section 3.3]{Lopez+2022} and relies on an estimation of the phase from the same data being coherently integrated.
 This operation generates a bias at low flux levels, as illustrated in Fig. \ref{Fig:MatisseBiasBandN}.
-When operating with the fringe tracker, the fringe phase is measured from the higher SNR K-band data, extrapolated to the N band following the method of section \ref{SSec:DataReduction}.
+When operating with the fringe tracker, the fringe phase is measured from the higher S/N K-band data, extrapolated to the N band following the method described in Sect. \ref{SSec:DataReduction}.
 In these conditions, the bias is eliminated.
-The use of GRA4MAT is therefore always recommended below \SI{\sim5}{\Jansky} with the \acp{AT} and below \SI{\sim300}{\milli\Jansky} with the \acp{UT}, as it allows reaching the respective fundamental (photon, thermal, readout) noise limits of \SI{\sim1}{\Jansky} and \SI{\sim50}{\milli\Jansky}.
+The use of GRA4MAT is therefore always recommended below \SI{\sim5}{\Jansky} with the \acp{AT} and below \SI{\sim300}{\milli\Jansky} with the \acp{UT}, as it allows the respective fundamental (photon, thermal, readout) noise limits of \SI{\sim1}{\Jansky} and \SI{\sim50}{\milli\Jansky} to be reached.